CosmoLike/cocoa/README.md

         $(cocoa)(.local) source ./installation_scripts/compile_act
         $(cocoa)(.local) source ./installation_scripts/setup_polychord

-In the commands above, we displayed `$(cocoa)(.local)` to emphasize that the users must first activate the cocoa conda environment and run `source start_cocoa` in the main Cocoa folder before running
+In the commands above, we displayed `$(cocoa)(.local)` to emphasize that the users must first activate the cocoa conda environment and run `source start_cocoa` in the main Cocoa folder before running the scripts inside the `Cocoa/installation_scripts` folder

 ### :interrobang: FAQ: How do you run cocoa on your laptop?
 The docker container named *whovian-cocoa* <a name="appendix_jupyter_whovian"></a>